YouwangDeng/Leetcode/LeetcodeNote.md

 * use DFS to backtracking all possible times
 * special case in DFS, remember to return
 * use String[] s = new String[1] and int[] min = new int[1] to pass reference and avoid usage of global variable

+## Meeting Rooms I check if can attend all meetings
+* to sort the array, use Arrays.sort not Collections.sort
+* sort and compare the start and end

+## Meeting Room II